 Besides LEDs, there are also 2x5 pin headers [7] in the PORT sections.
 All the pins which belong to a specific PORT are routed to the 2x5 pin header located in that PORT section, along with the GND and the power rails.
-The pins on these headers are labeled
+The pins on these headers are labeled according to the names of the MCU pins to which they are routed.

-These 2x5 pin headers can be used to expand the connectivity of the EasyPIC v8 for dsPIC30 development board, allowing interfacing with other devices, peripherals, and measurement equipment, either by using IDC10 extension cables, IDC10 female sockets, or simply by using jumper wires.
-Enhanced connectivity is one of the key features of the EasyPIC v8 for dsPIC30 development board, therefore, there are many connectivity options provided.
+These 2x5 pin headers can be used to expand the connectivity of the EasyAVR v8 development board, allowing interfacing with other devices, peripherals, and measurement equipment, either by using IDC10 extension cables, IDC10 female sockets, or simply by using jumper wires.
+Enhanced connectivity is one of the key features of the EasyAVR v8 development board, therefore, there are many connectivity options provided.
 However, 2x5 pin headers offer the most extensive connectivity option as they expose all the available MCU pins to the outside world.